hackclub/hackclub/workshops/drum_pad/README.md

 ## Hacking

-Now that you have finished building, you should share your beautiful creation with other people!
+Now that you have finished building, you share your beautiful creation with other people!
 Remember, it's as easy as giving them your URL!
 Don't forget to share it with me on Slack @emmanuel39hanks.

 Resources: